RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: RT-GAN: Recurrent Temporal GAN

-Typically for unsupervised domain translation, at least 2 generator networks are being updated during training time.
+\textbf{Methods:} Typically for unsupervised domain translation, at least 2 generator networks are being updated during training time.
 One generator learns the translation between the input domain and output domain, while the other learns the inverse direction.
-Typically, applications only require one generator to provide the domain translation results.
+Typically, only one generator is required to provide the domain translation results for an application.
 RT-GAN only trains one generator reducing resources during training (see Table \ref{tab:params}).
 RT-GAN builds off of the results from a fully trained frame-based model, $F$.
 The results of the frame-based model can be pre-computed, so it does not affect the required resources for training.
+Resource requirements will be defined by the more resource hungry frame-based models.
 The RT-GAN's generator $G$, translates from the input domain $X$ to the output domain $Y$. $G$ takes 3 images as input to produce the output $y_t'$.
 The first input is the frame, $x_t$ that is to be translated.
 The next input is the previous frame in the input sequence, $x_{t-1}$, to give the network context and a better understanding of motion.
 The last input image for $G$ is $y_{t-1}'$, the result for $x_{t-1}$. $y_{t-1}'$ gives the generator context on the previous frame with which the output needs to be temporally consistent with.
 The input for RT-GAN's generator can be seen in Figure \ref{fig:overview}c.

 $G$ is trained using two discriminators, each having its own adversarial loss.
-The adversarial loss described below:
+The adversarial/discriminator loss is described below:

 where $y'$ is from the generator and $y$ is from the training data.

 The first discriminator, $D_t$, learns temporal consistency. $D_t$ compares a 3 frame sequence from the output domain to a 3 frame sequence created from the generators.
 The first frame in the triplet is provided by F, while the next 2 temporally consistent frames are provided by $G$. $G$ aligns its results with $F$ in order to provide temporal consistency, but $F$'s results is indepedent of $G$.
 The temporal adversarial loss is described as,